NucleaPeon/qt5menugen/README.md

 ### Using in your CMake Project

 In the recent v2.0.3 release, we now support ``find_package()`` as a way to determine package version.
+Substitute with the latest desired version (2.3.0) as of December 2024.
 To use within a CMake file:

 ```